Tanesha Beckford, MD

 How many applications should I submit?

-Apply to all programs you would seriously consider if you were offered a position.
+Apply to all programs you would seriously consider if offered a position.

 How do I pick the right program for me?